A list of frequently asked questions around the subject of probate including scope of the accreditation, eligibility and ongoing requirements.

 - probate complaints procedures;

 - notifications to the Probate Compensation Scheme; and

 - The most recent annual review of compliance with the Probate Regulations.

 You should ensure that authorised individuals, HOLPs and HOFAs (as applicable) are available for the visit.

 Obviously we hope that all firms will have conducted some authorised work by the date of our visit.
 However, if your firm hasn’t undertaken any probate or estate administration work, as part of concluding the visit we will ask you to tell us when you consider an appointment in the future.Thank you for your feedback.

 What should be included in an engagement letter?

 Use an engagement letter to advise clients of matters that must be put in writing.
 These should be sent to the client before starting any probate work.
 The Probate Regulations stipulate firms must advise clients of:

-Further information about what to include in engagement letters is available at here.
+Further information about what to include in engagement letters is available.Thank you for your feedback.